Introduction

 Learning how to overclock Bitaxe Gamma is about more than just raising numbers.
 It’s a technical process that requires an understanding of electrical behavior, heat transfer, airflow dynamics, and component tolerances.
 Done correctly, overclocking can significantly improve hashrate while keeping hardware stable and reliable.

 The open-source nature of the Bitaxe makes it a uniquely flexible platform for miners, educators, and hardware enthusiasts alike.
-With careful tuning, proper cooling, and responsible power delivery, the Bitaxe Gamma becomes a compact powerhouse, capable of delivering over 2 TH/s on your own terms.
+With careful tuning, proper cooling, and responsible power delivery, the Bitaxe Gamma becomes a compact powerhouse, capable of delivering close to 2 TH/s on your own terms.

 Whether you’re starting from stock or pushing to the edge, mastering how to overclock Bitaxe Gamma is a rewarding and practical skill for any modern miner.